Share Close

 Please email us if you are a Room Share or Commuter and we will pro-rate your registration to the appropriate cost.
 We have one room that has full size mattress bunk beds as well as a full size trundle for room shares.

-Prior experience is not necessary - just motivation to learn, the sense of adventure in doing something different, the willingness to work hard and the stamina and wit to put it all together.
+Prior experience is not necessary for the Immersion Camp!
+We just motivation to learn, the sense of adventure in doing something different, the willingness to work hard and the stamina and wit to put it all together.
 We will help you master the biomechanics of horseback riding and give you life-long trail riding skills that will take you to the places you wish to go.

 Whether you are a gutsy and athletic novice rider or a seasoned equestrian, we will help you hone your skills through a variety of lessons, lectures, games, trail rides and on-the-ground training with our horses culminating in an all-day trek into the National Forest.